 No research experience is required to apply.

-Green Fellows will be concurrently enrolled in undergraduate research at the University of Texas at Dallas (UTD), but must be available full-time to participate in research at UT Southwestern Medical Center over an entire semester.
+Green Fellows will be concurrently enrolled in undergraduate research at UTD, but must be available full-time to participate in research at UT Southwestern Medical Center over an entire semester.

 Green Fellows receive a stipend of $4,000 for the semester-long program